tremor-rs/tremor-www-docs/docs/artefacts/codecs.md

 ### binflux

-The Binflux codec is a binary representation of influx data that is significantly faster encodes and decodes as well as takes less space on the wire.
+The `binflux` codec is a binary representation of influx data that is significantly faster encodes and decodes as well as takes less space on the wire.

 The format itself does not include framing but can be used with the `size-prefix` pre/post processors.